We started Happy Campers out of our love for wellness and happiness.

 All Happy Campers Bars are now packaged in home-compostable wrappers.
-Happy Campers uses all 100% compostable wrappers made from renewable wood pulp, which means they will decompose in your home compost within 8-16 weeks.
+Happy Campers uses 100% compostable wrappers made from renewable wood pulp, which means they will decompose in your home compost within 8-16 weeks.
 The material is certified by the Biodegradable Products Institute to the ASTM D6400 standard, which means it meets all the world’s compostable standards, including home composting.

 These initiatives are just the first step in going plastic-free.
 We commit to you to continue seeking better renewable materials for our bread and bun packaging.
 While pulling plastic out of our environment is a great step in the right direction, we recognize the solution is not perfect, as we are still creating plastic in the first place.
 Please check back here for updates on our journey to becoming plastic-free company and read more on Recycling and Sustainability Tips on our Blog.

 Impact Collective projects to reclaim plastic from the Ocean

 Our plastic projects are concentrated to reflect the flow of plastic based on ocean currents and patterns.
 These communities see the highest influx of plastic waste disposed of globally.

 By 2050 there will be more plastic in the oceans than there are fish (by weight).
 Impact Collective manages a portfolio of 3rd party certified projects in Haiti, Indonesia, the Philippines, India, and more to reclaim ocean bound plastic from the environment, making IMPACT COLLECTIVE brands plastic neutral.